In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Recidivism prediction models do not generalize well across regions

 \subsection{Training on One Region and Testing on the Other}

 In order to construct models on one region and test them on the other, we only used the shared features from both data sets.
 Nested cross validation was used to train both the models that were trained in one region and tested in the other, and the models that were trained and tested in the same region.
-More details about this procedure can be found in Section \ref{nestedcv} in the Appendix.
-Table \ref{table:train_kentucky_test_broward} and Table \ref{table:train_broward_test_kentucky} in the Appendix respectively show the performance of models trained on Kentucky and tested on Broward, and models trained on Broward and tested on Kentucky.
-Table \ref{table:train_broward_test_broward} and Table \ref{table:train_kentucky_test_kentucky} respectively show the performance of models trained and tested on Broward, and models trained and tested on Kentucky.
+More details about this procedure can be found in Section \ref{nestedcv}.

-Comparing Table \ref{table:train_kentucky_test_broward} with Table \ref{table:train_broward_test_broward}, we observed that there is an overall decrease in model performance when models were trained in Kentucky and tested on Broward.
+Figure \ref{fig:comb_geo_diff} shows the difference between the performances of the models trained and tested on different regions and the performances of the models trained and tested on the same region.
+For Broward prediction results, we observed that there is an overall decrease in model performance when models were trained in Kentucky and tested on Broward.
 For instance, for the two-year \texttt{general} recidivism problem, the performances drop between 3.5\% to 6.0\% on the baseline models.
 A similar pattern can be observed for the interpretable models.
-Conversely, when we trained models on Broward and tested on Kentucky, we observed even larger performance decreases from the models trained and tested on only Kentucky (compare Table \ref{table:train_broward_test_kentucky} to Table \ref{table:train_kentucky_test_kentucky}).
+Conversely, when we trained models on Broward and tested on Kentucky, we observed even larger performance decreases from the models trained and tested on only Kentucky.
 For the two-year \texttt{general} prediction task, performance gaps from baseline models range between 5.1\% and 8.6\%, while the gaps range from 4.6\% to 12.0\% for interpretable models.

 Through this experimentation, we concluded that for at least the twelve prediction problems in our setup, models do not generalize across states.
 This could be attributable to differences in the joint probability distribution of features and outcomes between locations.
 To understand the difference in these distributions more closely, we examine the age feature.